AdobeDocs/analytics-platform.en/help/analysis-workspace/virtual-analyst/overview.md

 ## Features {#features}

-Virtual Analyst comprises the following features:

-* [Anomaly Detection:](c-anomaly-detection/anomaly-detection.md) Provides a statistical method to determine how a given metric has changed in relation to previous data.
+Virtual Analyst in Customer Journey Analysis consists of [Anomaly Detection:](c-anomaly-detection/anomaly-detection.md), which provides a statistical method to determine how a given metric has changed in relation to previous data.

-* [Contribution Analysis:](contribution-analysis/run-contribution-analysis.md) Help determine the most contributing factors to anomalies in your data.
-* [Intelligent Alerts:](../c-intelligent-alerts/intellligent-alerts.md) Proactively identifies and notifies you of anomalies in your data, leading to faster insights.
+Contribution Analysis and Intelligent Alerts are not yet available in Customer Journey Analysis.